brettkromkamp/awesome-knowledge-management/README.md

 - [Dendron](https://www.dendron.so/) - A local-first, markdown based, hierarchical note-taking application built on top of Visual Studio Code.
 - [Supernotes](https://supernotes.app/) - A productivity-focused collaborative and hierarchical note-taking application.
 - [Wiki.js](https://wiki.js.org/) - A self-hosted and highly customizable open source Wiki platform.
+- [Gephi](https://gephi.org/) - A visualization and exploration application for all kinds of graphs and networks.

 ## Libraries